 Z Natural Foods strives to offer the highest quality organically grown, raw, vegan, gluten free, non-GMO products available and exclusively uses low temperature drying techniques to preserve all the vital enzymes and nutrients.
-Our Raw Unpeeled Arriba Nacional Cacao Beans are organically grown and pass our strict quality assurance which includes testing for botanical identity, heavy metals, chemicals and microbiological contaminants.
+Our Raw Unpeeled Arriba Nacional Cacao Beans are organically grown and pass our strict quality assurance which typically includes testing for botanical identity, chemicals and microbiological contaminants.
 ZNaturalFoods.com offers organic unpeeled Raw Cacao Beans packaged in airtight stand-up, resealable foil pouches for optimum freshness.
 Once opened, just push the air out of the pouch before resealing to preserve maximum potency.
 Keep your Organic Arriba Nacional Cacao Beans in a cool, dark, dry place.

 1. Cacao as fruit of cacao tree

 2. Pharmacognosy and Health Benefits of Cocoa Seeds, Cocoa Powder (Chocolate)

 3. Zipperer, Paul (1902). "white+cacao" The manufacture of chocolate and other cacao preparations (2 ed.).
 Berlin: Verlag von M. Krayn. p.
 14.